Pop Culture Madness!

 Babe Ruth did not call a home run in the 1932 World Series. #urbanlegend

 Betty Boop was originally supposed to be an anthropomorphic dog.
-They decided to change her to human but kept her dog ears from 1930 to 1932. he 1932 Betty Boop short "Minnie the Moocher" features the earliest known film of Cab Calloway performing.
+They changed her to human but kept her dog ears from 1930 to 1932.
+The 1932 Betty Boop short “Minnie the Moocher” features the earliest known film of Cab Calloway performing.

 Al Capone's Cadillac was seized by the government in 1932 and later used as Franklin Roosevelt's limousine